-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 × For the fiscal year ended December 31, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from_____to

-Commission File Number: 0-10200

-SEI INVESTMENTS COMPANY

-(Exact name of registrant as specified in its charter)

-Pennsylvania

-(State or other jurisdiction of incorporation or organization)

-1 Freedom Valley Drive, Oaks, Pennsylvania

-(Address of principal executive offices)

-Registrant's telephone number, including area code 610-676-1000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, par value \$.01 per share

-Securities registered pursuant to Section 12(g) of the Act:

-None (Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆
+(Mark One) [X] ANNUAL REPORT PUR SUANT TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 OR [ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 0-10200 SEI INVESTMENTS COMPANY (Exact name of registrant as sp pecified in its charter) nsylvania 23-1707341 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1 Freedom Valley D Orive, Oaks, Pennsylvania 19456-1100 1 Freedom Valley Drive, Oaks, Pennsylvania (Address of principal executive offices) Registrant's telephone number, including area code (Zip Code) Registrant's telephone number, including area code 610-676-1000 Securities registered pursuant to Section 12(b) of the Act: Title o of each class Name of each exchange on which registered Common Stock, p ar value \$.01 per share The NASDAQ Stock Market LLC (The NASDAQ Global Select Market®) Securities registered pursuant to Section 12(g) of the Act: None (Title of clas ss) Indicate by check mark if the Yes [X] No[] registrant is a well-known seasoned issuer , as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the Yes [ ] No [X] registrant is not required to file reports pur suant to Section 13 or 15(d) of the Act.
+Exchange Act of 1934 during quired to be filed by Section 13 or 15(d) of the Securities er period that the registrant was required to file such reports), s.
+Interactive Data File required to be submitted and posted pursuant to Ru ally and posted on its corporate Web site, if any, every ule 405 of Regulation S-T (§ 232.405 of this chapter) during was required to submit and post such files).

+Yes [X] No [ ]

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X]